International Staff Support

 • Electronic bank card.

-Each Swedish bank set their own routines and rules for opening an account and you can prepare by reading on their webpage what to documents they request.
+Each Swedish bank sets its own routines and rules for opening an account and you can prepare by reading on their webpage what documents they request.

 To open an account, the following normally must be provided: